Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 The above command enables you to identify:
 - The Network Message ID
-- The specific messages this Network Message ID helps retrieve
+- The specific messages this Network Message ID helps in retrieving

-For example, in the above command, the **Get-MessageTrace** cmdlet retrieves trace information for messages that have the Message Trace ID **2bbad36aa4674c7ba82f4b307fff549f** and that are sent by john@contoso.com between June 13, 2022, and June 15, 2022.
-This cmdlet then pipes the retrieved trace information to the **Get-MessageTraceDetail** cmdlet.
+For example, in the above command, the value of Message Trace ID is **2bbad36aa4674c7ba82f4b307fff549f** which is effectively the Network Message ID.
+This value **2bbad36aa4674c7ba82f4b307fff549f** is used by the **Get-MessageTrace** cmdlet to retrieve trace information for messages that have this value and that are sent by john@contoso.com between June 13, 2022, and June 15, 2022.

+The **Get-MessageTrace** cmdlet then pipes the retrieved trace information to the **Get-MessageTraceDetail** cmdlet.

 #### Direction